Geophysical MASINT: Magnetic detonators and countermeasures

 Magnetic sensors, much more sophisticated than the early inductive loops, can trigger the explosion of mines or torpedoes.
 Early in World War II, the US tried to put a magnetic torpedo exploder far beyond the limits of the technology of the time and had to disable it, and then work on also-unreliable contact fuzing, to make torpedoes more than blunt objects than banged into hulls.

 Since water is incompressible, an explosion under the keel of a vessel is far more destructive than one at the air-water interface.
 Torpedo and mine designers want to place the explosions in that vulnerable spot, and countermeasures designers want to hide the magnetic signature of a vessel.
 Signature is especially relevant here, as mines may be made selective for warships, merchant vessels unlikely to be hardened against underwater explosions, or submarines.

 A basic countermeasure, started in World War II, was degaussing, but it is impossible to remove all magnetic properties.

 Detecting landmines

 Landmines often contain enough ferrous metal to be detectable with appropriate magnetic sensors.
 Sophisticated mines, however, may also sense a metal-detection oscillator, and, under preprogrammed conditions, detonate to deter demining personnel.

 Not all landmines have enough metal to activate a magnetic detector.
-While, unfortunately, the greatest number of unmapped minefields are in parts of the world that cannot afford high technology, a variety of MASINT sensors could help demining.
+While the greatest number of unmapped minefields are in parts of the world that cannot afford high technology, a variety of MASINT sensors could help demining.
 These would include ground-mapping radar, thermal and multispectral imaging, and perhaps synthetic aperture radar to detect disturbed soil.